 When you create and administer services, you are dividing the work that your database performs into manageable units.

 The goal of using services is to achieve optimal utilization of your database infrastructure.
 You can create and deploy services based on business requirements.
 Oracle Database can measure the performance for each service.
 Using the DBMS_MONITOR package, you can define both the application modules within a service and the individual actions for a module and monitor thresholds for these actions, enabling you to manage workloads to deliver capacity on demand.

-When you create new services for your database, you should define the automatic workload management characteristics for each service, as described in "Service Characteristics" on page 5-3.
+When you create new services for your database, you should define the automatic workload management characteristics for each service, as described in "Service Characteristics".

-- Oracle Database Quality of Service Management User's Guide if you are using Oracle Database QoS Management with your Oracle cluster for details on how to configure the database services - "Enabling Clients for Oracle RAC" on page 5-28 for more details
+Oracle Database Quality of Service Management User's Guide if you are using Oracle Database QoS Management with your Oracle cluster for details on how to configure the database services